andreaSottile/SEAI-Project-2025/README.md

  Lz = 30 --> 8.0
 ```

-The optimization completes when an optimal solution is found within the specified tolerance.
+The optimization completes when an optimal solution is found within the specified tolerance

 ## Requirements

-- MATLAB with support for `intlinprog` (Optimization Toolbox and Parallelization Toolbox).
+- MATLAB with support for `intlinprog` (Optimization Toolbox and Parallelization Toolbox)
-- JSON output support.
+- JSON output support